 Tresorit (opens in new tab) is one of the best cloud storage (opens in new tab) providers, especially when it comes to enhanced security and encryption of your data.
 Based in Switzerland and Hungary, the company offers plans for both individuals and businesses.

 In this Tresorit review, we’ll take a closer look at those plans, as well as the features on offer, the service’s approach to security, how well it handles support, and its competition, to see if it ranks among the best cloud storage for business (opens in new tab).

-Tresorit has a range of plans for both individual and business users.
-There is a free plan for individual users called Basic, which gives you 3GB of cloud storage, can be used with two devices, and enables you to send 50 encrypted file-sharing links per month (with a maximum file size of 250MB per link).
+Tresorit has a range of plans (opens in new tab) for both individual and business users.
+There is a free plan for individual users called Basic, which gives you 3GB storage, can be used with two devices, and enables you to send 50 encrypted file-sharing links a month (with a maximum file size of 250MB per link).

 Business plans go from $14.50 per user a month up to $24 per user a month (again billed annually), with storage quotas going from 1TB up to infinitely scalable, and file size limits from 5GB up to 20GB.
 Business plans have a minimum of three licenses to be purchased for the Standard and Premium plans, and 50 for the Enterprise plan.